M&E Journal: How the cloud is unlocking a world of OTT content

 Giving content owners choice is key to unlocking the potential of TV and movie content libraries.
 Localization is not a one-size-fits-all process and the cloud is enabling different options for different types of content.

-Soap operas, reality TV shows and feature-length documentaries are often shelved, despite there being an eager global demand and audience ready to consume them.
+Soap operas, reality TV shows and feature-length documentaries are often shelved, despite there being an eager global demand and audiences ready to consume them.

 By providing localization options, ZOO is helping content owners to maximize the opportunity to release and monetize their entertainment back libraries.